Phone: (865) 974-7057

 Field of Study: American Politics

 - Ph.D.
 The Pennsylvania State University, 2015

-Ojeda’s research has been published in Social Science Quarterly, Political Psychology, the American Sociological Review, the British Journal of Political Science, and the American Journal of Epidemiology, and has been funded by the Russell Sage Foundation.
-Ojeda’s work won the Seymour Sudman Student Paper award in 2012 from the American Association of Public Opinion Research.
-He was the receipt of the Distinguished Junior Scholar Award from the political psychology section of the American Political Science Associationin 2015.
+His research has been funded by the Russell Sage Foundation and published in the American Journal of Political Science, American Journal of Epidemiology, American Sociological Review, Policy Studies Journal, Political Behavior, Political Psychology, State Policies and Policy Quarterly, and more.
+Christopher won the Seymour Sudman Student Paper award in 2012 from the American Association of Public Opinion Research and was the receipt of the Distinguished Junior Scholar Award from the political psychology section of the American Political Science Association in 2015.